laurentmackay/3d-vertex/README.md

 ```
 pytest
 ```
-in from the root directory of this repository.
+in the root directory of this repository.

-These test should be re-run after any modification to force-related code.
+This test suite should be re-run after any modification to force-related code.